Reflinders/Genesis/README.md

 # Starting

-Starting up genesis is quite simple; all you have to do is call the `Manage` function, and import the needed modules (Charcoal, Waves) into your game.
+Starting up Genesis is quite simple; all you have to do is call the `Manage` function, and import the needed modules (Charcoal, Waves) into your game.

 ```lua
 local Genesis = require(GenesisModule)